-In 2014, Niagara-on-the-Lake Hydro connected 5 new micro-embedded generation facilities (microFIT projects of less than 10 kW), of which 100% were connected within the prescribed time frame of five business days.
-These new connections bring the total number of micro-embedded generation facilities in Niagara-on-the-Lake at the end of 2014 to 130.
-Niagara-on-the-Lake Hydro works closely with its customers and their contractors to try make the installation as seamless as possible.
+In 2015, Niagara-on-the-Lake Hydro connected 7 new micro-embedded generation facilities (microFIT projects of less than 10 kW), of which 100% were connected within the prescribed time frame of five business days.
+These new connections bring the total number of micro-embedded generation facilities in Niagara-on-the-Lake at the end of 2015 to 136.
+Niagara-on-the-Lake Hydro works closely with its customers and their contractors to try make the installation process as easy as possible.